preethi2530/HerAlerts/README.md

 This project report is about HerAlerts:  a unique women safety and emergency app programmed and designed by Vipula Sail and Jaya Preethi Chamarthi.

-It is made by Vipula Sail for submission to Lakshya Sivaramakrishnan, our mentor on Sunday 4th October,2020.
 # ABSTRACT

 Women safety is an issue which is much talked about yet the implementation of the laws taking place on the ground is bare minimum.